henryli-git/Bots/Invoice_Saver_Renamer/README.md

 # Invoice Saver Renamer
-I wrote this script to save invoices in my outlook email based on invoice number, rename them, then move them to another folder.
+I wrote this script to save invoices in my outlook email based on invoice number.
+The script would save the pdf file, rename it, then move it to another folder.
 Modify the script to fit your needs.

 ## Prerequisites
 Script will only work on Window OS and Outlook email.